pioneer0317/DH110-HANALIM/Assignments/Assignment 03/README.md

 > (30:01) ...
 However, I have had friends who when they graduated, they applied to like 1000s of places because they need to find a job and they just got their degree, and they're ready to get going.
 And I'm sure for them having a system other than just an Excel spreadsheet or word spreadsheet or Word document, it would be a lot better for that.
 Right?
 Or a lot better for someone who's applying to to real companies and jobs

+His friend: Internship for them having a system would be extremely helpful